BeletAntoine/Machine_Learning/Projet1/README.md

-# Setting Up and Running Jupyter Notebook with a Virtual Environment (Linux)
+# Setting up the Virtual Environment for Project1 (Linux)

 This guide will walk you through setting up the correct virtual environment (`venv`) for this project on Linux.
 It includes checking the system requirements, running the setup script, and using Jupyter Notebook with the virtual environment.